-28 See notes under 'General comments' above.

-- EFRAG does not agree with the inclusion of the effects of changes in own credit risk in the subsequent measurement of liabilities. - As we have already explained, we think that the ultimate test of what is the appropriate accounting is whether the approach provides users with the most useful information.
-And users tell us those not do that; indeed, if the effects of changes in own credit risk are reflected in the subsequent measurement of liabilities, they will generally adjust the financial statements to remove those effects if the amounts are material. - Given the users' apparent belief that the effect of changes in own credit risk is not useful information, we think that, even if the initial measure for a liability reflects the initial own credit risk, subsequent measurement should not be adjusted to reflect any subsequent change in the price of own credit risk. - In our view, subsequent measurement should be made on the basis of changes in market rates other than those resulting from own credit standing since the previous reporting date.
-We also think that it would be best not to require preparers to try to remove an estimate of the inherent effect of a change in credit spreads from the change in observable market interest rates as this would necessarily be an arbitrary amount and might not be deemed by users to have any real value.
+- EFRAG believes that, as a general rule, the effects of changes in own credit risk should not be taken into account in the subsequent measurement of a liability.
+However, we believe there should be an exception to this general rule for financial liabilities that are both held by the entity for trading purposes and actively traded. - As we have already explained, we think that the ultimate test of what is the appropriate accounting is whether the approach provides users with the most useful information.
+And most users we have spoken to on the subject tell us that, if the effects of changes in own credit risk are reflected in the subsequent measurement of liabilities, they will generally adjust the financial statements to remove those effects if the amounts are material.

+- Given users' apparent belief that the effect of changes in own credit risk is not useful information, we think the general rule should be that, even if the initial measure for a liability reflects the initial own credit risk, subsequent measurement should not be adjusted to reflect any subsequent change in the price of own credit risk.
+Subsequent measurement should be made on the basis of changes in market rates other than those resulting from own credit risk since the previous reporting date.
+The 'gains' and 'losses' arising from changes in own credit risk should be recognised as and when they are realised. - We would however make one exception to this general rule: we think it is appropriate to take changes in own credit risk into account when measuring financial liabilities that are both held for trading and actively traded.
+It is widely agreed that financial assets and financial liabilities that are both held for trading and actively traded are best measured at the value at which they can be traded (ie marked-to-market).
+This value will include the effects of changes in own credit risk.
+Indeed, it is our understanding that many entities already take own credit risk into account when measuring such financial liabilities.
-Having said that, we are aware that some entities take own credit risk into account when measuring liabilities held at fair value in their trading book.
-Because of the short-term nature of such items, we believe that the effect of taking this into account in the measurement will be negligible and does not need to be adjusted for.